christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   1. **You will have to walk on the hills**.
-This has the mental effect of making you not feel strong.
+This has the mental effect of making you not feel quite weak.
 We are playing the long game here, not satisfying our ego.
 Try and keep in mind that it will pay off in the weeks and months to come.

   ![Walking uphill can be fun